 Explore other Regenerative Medicine treatments for hair loss at Bauman Medical.

 Top Hair Restoration Physician Alan J Bauman MD IAHRS ABHRS has shared his advanced techniques in preparation and application of effective Regenerative Medicine procedures for hair loss and hair restoration such as PRP Platelet Rich Plasma, Adipose-Derived Stem Cell Therapy, and more, with thousands of licensed professionals from around the world through his participation in medical conferences as well as his HairCoach Certification program.

-Exosomes and Hair Follicle Regeneration and Rejuvenation
+Can Exosomes Be Useful for Hair Follicle Regeneration and Rejuvenation?

 What if the hair regrowth effects observed from Stem Cell Therapy or Cell Therapy using adipose (fat) tissue, adipose-derived mesenchymal stem cells AD-MSCs, or Platelet-Rich Plasma PRP could be obtained without the invasive harvesting of adipose via liposuction or a blood sample?
 New research supports the use of exosomes as a viable treatment strategy for those with hair thinning, hair loss, wound healing, as well as the treatment of skin disorders.

 In recent research, exosomes from human dermal papilla cells[10,11,12] in the root of the hair follicle and also from activated dermal fibroblasts have been shown to promote hair growth.
 In other studies, conditioned media from the careful incubation of stem cells in the laboratory have been shown to have a powerful effect on hair growth.

 To find out if you are a good candidate for regenerative medicine for hair restoration, please schedule your Virtual or In-Person Consultation with Dr. Alan Bauman today.

 What is involved with a Regenerative Medicine hair growth treatment?